 - 1. Preheat the oven to 350°F (180°C).
 Oil a 13-by-9-inch baking pan.

-- 5. Using a sharp paring knife, score the top layer of phyllo sheets across the short side of the pan to form 6 strips.
+- 5. Using a sharp paring knife, score the top layer of phyllo across the short side of the pan to form 6 strips.
 Next, score the phyllo diagonally from corner to corner, and then score parallel to that line 2 times on each side.
 (Or if that just completely confused you, just cut it into squares or triangles however you wish.)
 Bake for 40 minutes, until the phyllo is lightly golden and crisp.

 Hungry for more?
 Chow down on these: